kgisl/pythonFDP/Unit II.md

 Let try to increment a value in the interactive mode

-Let’s try it with a variable
+Let's try it with a variable

 As you can observe the interactive interpreter automatically prints the results of expressions, you do not need to type complete print statements interactively.